jaromil/dotfiles/README.md

 . ~/.vimrc
 . ~/.editorconfig

-To pimp your Zsh type `make install-zsh -C ~/.dotfiles` this will install oh-my-zsh with a nice prompt and a bunch of useful extensions and completion packages.

 ## Usage

 ```
 Usage:
   make <target>
   help             Display this help.
-  install-apt      Install all distro packages on APT distros (needs root)
   setup            Setup dotfiles for the current user
+  install          Base setup and install of APT rules
+  install-apt      Install base distro packages on APT distros (needs root)
+  install-devops   Install devops tools: docker, terraform (needs root)
+  install-devtools  Install development tools: make, gcc, lua-dev.. (needs root)
+  install-firewall  Install basic ufw firewall protection allowing only ssh
   install-zsh      Install oh-my-zsh
   install-emacs    Install emacs packages
-  install-vscode   Install vscode (needs root)
-  install-vscode-ext  Install vscode extensions
+  install-latex    Install latex tools
+  install-nodejs   Install nodejs tools
 ```

 ## Layout

+At shell startup the loader.sh is sourced to load all scripts in `system/` and then the shell specific one in `shell/`.

+The `install/` dir contains a bunch of collections of packages that can be quickly installed for makefile depending on the purpose for which the shell is used.

 ```
 .
 ├── bin
 │   ├── adduser-remote
+│   ├── hcloud-datacenters
 │   ├── lnxrouter
+│   ├── mladmin
+│   ├── rd-rm-results
+│   ├── readme
+│   ├── shuriken
+│   ├── tile-goldratio
-│   └── mladmin
+│   └── torrent-serve
 ├── dotfiles.sh
 ├── emacs
 │   ├── emacs
+│   ├── helm-flx.el
+│   ├── helm-swoop.el
+│   ├── nyan-mode
-│   └── nyan-mode
+│   └── themes
 ├── git
 │   ├── gitconfig
 │   └── gitignore